AadarshDevi/FloatDataVisualizer/README.md

     7. endDataTransfer > it can be any text with will not appear in the data that will be transfered.
 7. Now you have configureed you fdv app, you can run it again.

+#### App Config
+The app's configuration file is **_settings.txt_**.
+1. commPort > the port in which the microcontroller is connected to.
+2. baudRate
+3. packetData > it is the format of the data the float will send.
+This is a fixed format > TeamID-TeamName,pkt-,time,unit2
+4.

 ### Using App
 1. Open App **after** a microcontroller is connected to the Device (Desktop/Laptop).
 2. The app should start receiving data after the startDataTransfer flag is sent.